the court of appeal upheld the trial judge's decision to allow the child to stay in australia.

 that Murphy J did not err in finding that the child was not habitually resident in the USA on 30 June 2009;

 Murphy J did not “put the cart before the horse” in determining habitual residence first.
-Murphy J rightly considered the issue of wrongful retention (habitual residence), and then would have if necessary, considered consent or acquiescence pursuant to regulation 16(3).
-Of course it was not necessary for the trial judge to consider the later given his finding on habitual residence;
+Murphy J rightly considered the issue of wrongful retention (habitual residence), and then would have if necessary, considered consent or acquiescence under regulation 16(3).
+Of course, it was not necessary for the trial judge to consider the later given his finding on habitual residence;

 the most significant piece of evidence of the parties’ intentions was the parenting agreement;